 Up until now, however, working remotely has made it relatively difficult for a number of colleagues to collaborate with one another.
 It's more common for remote workers to take a one-on-one approach, which — while very effective in some cases — could limit the potential that comes along with mass collaboration.

-Corporate intranets are set up specifically to allow for better collaboration.
+Corporate intranets are specifically design to have the best collaboration tools.
 Be it via instant messaging, forum posts, updated cases, or other methods, remote workers (and even those within an actual office) can bounce ideas off of one another and create a connection that cannot be replicated via any other type of software.

 It's one of the most effective ways to ensure that you're getting the most out of your employees, and in turn giving them the platform they require in order to contribute their own knowledge and ideas.

 Technology has helped to streamline business in a variety of different ways, but that's not to say it hasn't come with its own issues.